JAkkerman/MPROG_Project/README.md

 shifts for different regions in the Netherlands

 ### Solution
-My data visualization will try to show the electoral shifts in Dutch politics.
-I will show electoral data per municipality, province, and the whole country for multiple (general) elections, which will show electoral shifts by comparing different years.
+My data visualization will show electoral data per region (municipality, province, or the whole country) for multiple (general) elections, which will show electoral shifts by comparing different years.

-This visualization will allow anyone who is interested in the electoral developments to check these developments for their region of choice.
+The visualization will include:

+##### MVP:
+* A map of the Netherlands where you can pick regions (and which will show the largest party in color.)
+* A search bar that allows users to search for a region.
+* An interface that shows the data for a particular region, which will include:
+  * A time series showing the percentage all parties got over the years.
+  * A search bar that allows to search for a party and then shows the development of this particular party in the region of choice.

+##### Optional:
+Show the shifts in political preference, so how 'right' of 'left' is the vote in this region, based on a weighted score of the left and right parties that have gotten votes in this region.
+This I will show in a graph like the one in the FiveThirtyEight-example.

+If I manage to calculate this 'left/right'-score, I will also create the option for users to show this on the general map, which means they can see which regions lean left and right.

+### Prerequisites
+For this project I will use data from the [Kiesraad](https://www.verkiezingsuitslagen.nl/verkiezingen/detail/TK20170315), which had a large body of electoral data, which shows the percentages parties got for the whole country, per province or per municipality.
+This data is provided in CSV format and should be relatively easy to use.